-And because it's so common, snoring is easy to brush off as a minor concern, or someone else’s problem, but chronic snoring could actually be a symptom of something far more serious than simply sleeping with your mouth open.
+It’s common — and because it's so common, snoring is easy to brush off as a minor concern, or someone else’s problem.
+But chronic snoring could actually be a symptom of something far more serious than simply sleeping with your mouth open.

 Sleep apnoea, for example, is one of the most common sleep disorders that is often accompanied by snoring and can have severe consequences later in life if left untreated.
 Here's everything you should know about the condition.

 This pattern can continue throughout the night, literally repeating itself hundreds of times.